-Most parents start off their volunteer activities as lane timers.
+Most parents start off their volunteer

+activities as lane timers.
 As a lane timer you operate various timing devices such as stop watches or buttons that are attached to the automatic timing equipment.
 Lane timers are responsible for starting their watches at the Starter's signal, and stopping their watches or activating their buttons when any part of the swimmer's body touches the wall at the finish.
-The watch time is
+The watch time is then recorded and used to determine the race results.

-Timer's meetings are usually held just before the start of a session and cover duties of the timer.
+Timer's meetings are usually held just before the start of a session, and cover duties of the timer.